 Difficulty: Medium; Asked in: Google, Amazon, Walmart, Adobe, eBay

-Key takeaway: This is an excellent problem to learn time and space complexity optimization in a dynamic programming context.
-The efficient single loop solution is intuitive and worth exploring.
+Key takeaway: An excellent problem to learn performance optimization and problem-solving using dynamic programming.
+The efficient single-loop solution is intuitive and worth exploring.

 Given an array of positive integers, write a program to reach the last index using the minimum number of jumps.